Haivision/srt/docs/API/API-functions.md

 A version of [`srt_bind`](#srt_bind) that acquires a given UDP socket instead of creating one.

+The UDP socket being acquired MUST be a not [connected socket](https://man7.org/linux/man-pages/man2/connect.2.html) (not associated with the socket name of a peer), because SRT needs to be able to set the destination address itself.
+See [#2178](https://github.com/Haivision/srt/issues/2178) for more information.

 [:arrow_up: &nbsp; Back to List of Functions & Structures](#srt-api-functions)